kinowatanabe/data_wrangling_i/template.md

     ## [4] "GD18 weight"       "GD of Birth"       "Pups born alive"
     ## [7] "Pups dead @ birth" "Pups survive"

+- Assessing a variable with a space in it is difficult!

 Update the names in ‘litters_df’

 ``` r
 litters_df =
     janitor::clean_names(litters_df)
 ```

+Look at the data!

 ``` r
 litters_df